 There may be a difference between the timing of cash receipts from customers and the recognition of revenue, resulting in a contract or contract-related liability.
-The Group generally has three types of liabilities related to contracts with customers: (1) outstanding chips liabilities, which represents the amounts owed in exchange for gaming chips held by gaming promoters and gaming customers, (2) loyalty programs liabilities, which represents the deferred allocation of revenue relating to award points earned and (3) customer advances and other, which are primarily funds deposited by customers before gaming play occurs and advance payments on goods and services yet to be provided such as deposits on hotel rooms.
+The Group generally has three types of liabilities related to contracts with customers, namely outstanding chips liability, loyalty programs liability and customer advances and other.
 These liabilities are generally expected to be recognized as revenue or refunded within one year of being purchased, earned or deposited and are recorded within "payables and accrued charges" in the consolidated statement of financial position.